 In each case, there are defining characteristics of a franchise that help make a business unique.

-As a potential investor, you should know what makes the franchise special.
+As a potential investor, you should know what makes the franchise a successful business.
 As you explore franchise opportunities, you may choose to…

 1. Eliminate a whole number of candidates based on industry and concept.